SiliconLabs/wisun-br-linux/tools/tbu/README.md

 ## Setup

-[`Dnsmasq`][3] is used as a DHCPv6 relay.
-The version used must be at least `v2.87`.
-Compiling from source may be required for distributions providing an older version through their package manager.

-    sudo apt install dnsmasq

 The server needs to be run as root, so the Python dependencies must be installed for the root user: